stride3d/stride-docs/en/manual/scenes/prefabs/index.md

 Prefabs are reusable entity templates that can be used to create copies of the same object.

-**In the editor**, prefabs instanced remain synchronized, meaning that when you make a change to the original prefab, all other instances are updated.
+**In the editor**, prefabs instances remain synchronized, meaning that when you make a change to the original prefab, all other instances are updated.

 TODO: VISUALIZATION